 Storing at Ours

-If you don’t have space for On-Site Storage on your property, we can store your stuff at ours with Mobile Self Storage.
+If you don’t have space for On-Site Storage on your property, we can store your stuff at ours with Mobile Storage Box.

 Get your TAXIBOX taken away.
 We’ll store your stuff at our facility, then redeliver it whenever the renovation is done, or whenever else you need it back.
 It’s that easy.